tomjnunez/task_manager_redux/README.md

 end
 ```

-Before we forget, let's go ahead and `require` this new Task class in `/app/controllers/task_manager_app.rb` where we plan on using it.
+Before we forget, let's `require` this new Task class in `/app/controllers/task_manager_app.rb` where we plan on using it.

 ```ruby
 require_relative '../models/task.rb'